oskar404/.bashrc.d/README.md

 Installation
 ------------

-Prerequisites are packages like git and bash-completion.
+Minimal prerequisites are Posix utilities and git and bash-completion packages.
 In Ubuntu you can always install a meta-package build-essential.
 To install minimal requirements:

-    $ sudo apt install git bash-completion
+    $ sudo apt install git bash-completion python3

 To install simply clone the repo into `~/.bashrc.d` directory and symlink the `bashrc` configuration files into home directory as `.bashrc` and symlink the